Reassurances About Genital Herpes During Pregnancy and Birth

 What If I Contract Genital Herpes During Late Pregnancy?

 If you experience genital herpes symptoms, or believe you have been exposed to genital HSV, tell your obstetrician or midwife at once.
 However, be aware that herpes can lie dormant for several years.
 What appears to be a new herpes infection is usually an old one that is causing herpes symptoms for the first time.
 Talk with your provider about the best way to protect your baby.
-If a pregnant women gets a new genital HSV infection during the last six weeks of pregnancy, a caesarean delivery is recommended, even if no outbreak is present, as there is a greater than 50% risk of neonatal HSV.
+If a pregnant person gets a new genital HSV infection during the last six weeks of pregnancy, a caesarean delivery is recommended, even if no outbreak is present, as there is a greater than 50% risk of neonatal HSV.

 How can I protect the baby after birth?
 A baby can get neonatal herpes in the first eight weeks after birth.
 Such infections are almost always caused by a kiss from an adult who has a cold sore.
-To protect your baby, don’t kiss him or her when you have a cold sore, and ask others not to.
+To protect your baby, don’t kiss them when you have a cold sore, and ask others not to.
 If you have a cold sore, wash your hands before touching the baby.

-For Partners of Pregnant Women
+For Partners of Pregnant People

-If your partner is pregnant, and she does not have genital HSV, you can help ensure that the baby remains safe from the infection.
+If your partner is pregnant, and they do not have genital HSV, you can help ensure that the baby remains safe from the infection.
 Find out whether you have a genital HSV (see “How can I get tested?”).
 Remember, approximately 20% of sexually active adults have genital HSV, and most do not have herpes symptoms.
 If you find that you have the herpes virus, follow these guidelines to protect your partner during the pregnancy: